• Skip to primary navigation

 Super Easy Crab Salad/ https://www.hwcmagazine.com

-If you want to make this super easy crab salad gluten-free you will need to use gluten-free imitation crab meat and a certified gluten-free mayo.
 We have one word of caution if you are diagnosed as celiac.
-Do not use Kewpie Brand Mayonnaise as it made with malt vinegar and this product should be avoided.
+Do not use Kewpie Brand Mayonnaise.
+It made with malt vinegar and this product should be avoided.
 There are plenty of Gluten-free brand mayonnaise on the market but make sure to read the labels.

 Super Easy Crab Salad/ https://www.hwcmagazine.com